 A Little About The Boys In The Band

-Sour Grapes is an acoustic trio which features Erin Varley on guitar, Frank Portaro on upright bass and Doug Walton on guitar.
+The Sour Grapes are an acoustic music group which features Erin Varley on guitar, Frank Portaro on upright bass, Doug Walton on guitar and Alden Hoke on Viola.

-The trio is from northern Lancaster County.
+The band is from northern Lancaster County.
 Their style of music is very eclectic, playing favorites from Frank Sinatra to Prince and everything in between.
-Individually, Erin, Frank and Doug are veterans of the Lancaster County music scene and beyond.
+Individually, Erin, Frank, Doug and Alden are veterans of the Lancaster County music scene and beyond.
 Together, they bring many years of live music experience.

 Frank and Erin met in 2019 just before COVID-19 shut the universe down.
 They immediately knew they had a musical rapport and a sound that people would enjoy experiencing.
 The addition of Doug came in the spring of 2021.
 Erin brings strong smooth lead vocals and is an accomplished guitar player.
-He is also is just an all around entertaining guy.
+He is also just an all around entertaining guy.
 Frank brings lead and backing vocals.
 He is a proficient bass and guitar player.
-Doug rounds out the trio with excellent harmonies and his masterful lead guitar playing.
+Doug brings to the band excellent harmonies and his masterful lead guitar playing.
 He is also a skilled mandolin player that adds to Sour Grapes sonic mix.
+The addition of Alden in 2023 has added even more possibilities to what The Sour Grapes can do musically.
 Together their musicianship and harmonies makes for a full sound.
-With an extensive set list and a bit of humor, Sour Grapes makes for an entertaining experience.
+With an extensive set list and a bit of humor, The Sour Grapes makes for an entertaining experience.

-Sour Grapes is a versatile group of musicians that can fulfill any need that a venue may have.
-They are able to go out as a trio, duo or even solo act if needed.
+The Sour Grapes are a versatile group of musicians that can fulfill any need that a venue may have.
+They are able to preform as a quartet, trio, duo or solo act if needed.

 Band Members Bio's